d4nshields/puzzgameFlutter/docs/canvas_based_piece_rendering_architecture.md

 - Each piece PNG is padded to full canvas dimensions (e.g., 2048x2048)
 - Transparent pixels position the piece content exactly where it belongs
 - No positioning calculations needed - just layer the PNGs at canvas scale
-- For tray display: crop transparent padding to show only piece content
+- For tray display: smart crop during rendering from original image
 - For puzzle placement: use full padded PNG as-is

 ## Architectural Decision